Symplectic Homogenization: Statement of the main results

-\item It is not true anymore that $\overline H$ depends only on the time one map of $H$.
-It however only depends on the family of time one maps of $H_{(q,p)}$.

-\item More generally, using \ref{3.4-3}, we may translate in our situation the properties of $\mathcal A$ stated in the first proposition.
+\item It is not true anymore that $\overline H$ depends only on the time-one map of $H$. \item More generally, using Theorem \ref{Thm-4.5} \ref{Thm-4.5-3}, we may prove properties of $\mathcal A_{x}$ analogous to the properties of $\mathcal A$ stated in Theorem \ref{Main-theorem}.
 The projector ${\mathcal A}_{x}$ is not invariant by symplectic maps.
-It is however invariant by fiber-preserving hamiltonian symplectic maps: if $\psi=\psi_{1}\times \psi_{2}$. in other words \end{enumerate} \end{remark}
+It is however invariant by fiber-preserving Hamiltonian symplectic maps: if $\psi(x,y,q,p)=(\psi_{(q,p)}(x,y), \psi_{2}(q,p))$ we have \end{enumerate} \end{remarks}